Reviews You Can Rely On

 Measured Eye Relief 18.0 mm

 When shopping for your first pair of binoculars, sticker shock is common.
-If spending several hundred dollars on a new hobby makes you nervous, the Celestron Nature DX 8x42 is a perfect choice.
+If spending several hundred dollars on a new hobby makes you nervous, the Celestron Nature DX 8x42 is perfect.
 The image quality is the best we've seen in this budget-conscious price range.
 It rivals models that cost more than twice as much.
 The supple focus knobs and easy eyecup adjustments continue the list of beginner-friendly features.
-We enjoyed the 7.8-foot focus range as it let us view nearby butterflies and fascinating insects.
+We enjoyed the 7.8-foot focus range, letting us view nearby butterflies and fascinating insects.

 We took as many measurements as we could to create the most comprehensive review.